 By Bonnie Markham LMSW September 2022

-The world has been changing so fast it is hard to keep up.
-When COVID started, it exposed challenges we had not faced for a significant amount of time in the US.
-Fear of the unknown, and isolation from people created an increase in mental health symptoms, especially anxiety.
+The world has been changing fast and it is hard to keep up.
+When COVID started, it exposed long forgotten and new challenges.
+Fear of the unknown and isolation created an increase in depression and anxiety among other things.
 The World Health Organizations reports in the year 2020 alone anxiety increased by 25%.
-This increase in mental health symptoms put a strain on the mental health system, there simply were not enough providers to serve the surge in people needing therapy.
+This increase put a strain on the existing mental health system.
+There simply were not enough providers to serve the surge in people needing therapy.

-In an article published March 2022 by Counseling Today; it addressed counselor burnout due to the pandemic.
+An article published March 2022 by Counseling Today addressed counselor burnout due to the pandemic.
 Interestingly enough, the burnout rate of counselors was roughly the same as before the pandemic.
-They stated this is due to counselors showing themselves more compassion and the resiliency of counselors in general.
-The article also stated there is a higher level of counselor fatigue due to counselors facing the same concerns as their clients.
-Counselors are treating their clients then going home, having the same concerns about their loved ones.
+The author attributed this to counselors showing more compassion and resiliency.
+But the article also discussed a higher level of counselor fatigue due to going home to face the same concerns as their clients.

-I experienced COVID in a real way, almost losing my life in July 2022.
+I experienced COVID in a very real way, almost losing my life in July 2022.
 This experience gave me insight on how fragile our lives really are.
-My resiliency was shown in the strength it took me to fight back every day.
-Medical science said I was going to die, but through uncountable prayers, my stubbornness to stay on earth, and hard work I am still here.
+My resiliency was in the strength it took me to fight my way back every day.
+Medical science said I was going to die, but through countless prayers, my stubbornness to stay on this earth, and hard work I am still here.

-A study was created by the Draugiem Group, they used a computer application to track the work habits of employees.
-Travis Bradley, author who works for Quartz, wrote there is a work rhythm that is most productive.
-They found employees that worked 52 minutes then took a 17 minute break were the most productive.
-The employees which kept working and skipped breaks were the least productive.
-Even Science tells us to take a break!
-Bradley also stated all breaks aren’t the same, you have to walk away from your computer, taking a walk is one of the best ways to take a break.
-If that is not available, talk to a co-worker for a few minutes, read for pleasure, YouTube videos don’t count.
-A break also is not checking your emails or returning phone calls, that is still work!
+Travis Bradley, an author who works for Quartz referenced a study done by the Draugiem Group where they digitally tracked the work habits of employees.
+Bradley wrote there is a work rhythm that is most productive.
+They found employees that worked 52 minutes then took a 17-minute break were the most productive.
+The employees that kept working and skipped breaks were the least productive.
+Science tells us to take a break!
+Bradley also explained that not breaks are the same.
+You have to walk away from your computer.
+Taking a walk is one of the best ways to take a break.
+If that is not an option, talk to a coworker for a few minutes, read for pleasure; YouTube videos don’t count.
+Checking your emails or returning phone calls is not a break!
+That is still work!

-We can give ourselves many excuses not to rest, relax, take a break.
-In a sprint we can continue short term.
-In the long run we have to pace ourselves, this is very relevant for our mental health.
-I have been guilty of working through the weekend to do notes, research, prepare for the next weeks clients.
-I learned through facing the brink of death, I can’t invest in anyone if my batteries aren’t charged.
-One of my personal favorites is watching my grandkids explore, making me mud pies, telling me about their day, calling me to ask advice.
-Spending time with people I love, whom in turn love me is not something I can put off until I “have time.”
-I use creative arts, not painting for a goal of finishing but for the joy of painting.
-I throw off restraint, leave unfinished pictures, go back to it.
-I add, paint over it, put my fingers into the paint.
-It is about creating not having a finished work.
-This is how I continue to progress, I am not finished yet, but I know I am growing today by giving myself the strength to face the next day.
-I encourage each one of us to honor our mental health by taking those breaks, pray or meditate, look up, pursue a hobby you are passionate about.
-Just breathe, relax, and if you feel like it put your fingers in some paint.
+One of my personal favorite ways to recharge is watching my grandkids; exploring, making me mud pies, telling me about their day, calling me to ask for advice.
+Spending time with people I love, who in turn love me is not something I can put off until I “have time.”
+I use creative arts, like painting, not for the goal of finishing a piece but for the joy of painting.
+I throw off restraint, leave pictures unfinished, and go back to them later.
+I paint over it with my fingers.
+It is about creating, not having a finished piece of work.
+This is how I continue to progress.
+I am not finished yet.
+I am growing each day by giving myself the strength to face the next day.
+I encourage each one of us to honor our mental health by taking those breaks, pray or meditate, look up from work, pursue a hobby you are passionate about, just breathe, relax, and if you feel like it, maybe put your fingers in some paint.

 Check out Bonnie's profile https://www.global-therapy.com/about